coratgerl/coratgerl/README.md

 - :school: Engineer graduate.

-- :technologist: I love using new technologies as a solution for a lot of `Problems`.
+- :technologist: I love using new technologies as a solution for a lot of `problems`.

 - :computer: Open source contributor